mneygri56/Operation-Yeet-the-Pi/README.md

 Pi in the sky, by Miles and David

 ## A bad idea... or maybe not
 The plan is to strap a pi onto a homemade rocket engine(https://www.wikihow.com/Make-Rocket-Fuel), and send that up.
-The final version of the rocket is going to be called the "TBD"
+The final version of the rocket is going to be called the "TBD", which stand for "To Be Destroyed".
 ## Materials
 |              Material              |                Quantity               |
 |:----------------------------------:|:-------------------------------------:|